Ugyen Dorji (DPT politician)

-Ugyen Dorji is a Bhutanese politician who has been a member of the National Assembly of Bhutan, since October 2018.
+Ugyen Dorji is a Bhutanese politician who was a member of the National Assembly of Bhutan from October 2018 to 2023.

 Education

 He holds a Master's degree in Industrial and Employment Relations from Monash University, Australia.

 Political career

 Dorji was elected to the National Assembly of Bhutan as a candidate of DPT in the 2008 Bhutanese National Assembly election.
 He received 5,610 votes and defeated Mingbo Dukpa, a candidate of PDP.

 He ran for the seat of the National Assembly of Bhutan as a candidate of DPT in the 2013 Bhutanese National Assembly election, but was unsuccessful.
 He received 2,205 votes and lost the seat to the same opponent Mingbo Dukpa.

-Wangchuk was elected to the National Assembly of Bhutan as a candidate of DPT from Dewathang Gomdar constituency in 2018 Bhutanese National Assembly election.
+Dorji was elected to the National Assembly of Bhutan as a candidate of DPT from Dewathang Gomdar constituency in 2018 Bhutanese National Assembly election.
 He received 5,367 votes and defeated Thinley Namgay, a candidate of DNT.